SupremoRTD/LoyaltyBot/README.md

 - Create a new spreadsheet
 - Set cell A1 as the header "Username"
-- Subscriber names (must be lower case) will then be in column A starting in cell A2 and below (Fig. 1)
+- Subscriber names (must be lower case) will then be in column A starting in cell A2 and below
-- Set the subscriber list to public and change the type to json (Fig. 2)
+- Set the subscriber list to public and change the type to json

 Side Notes: